-When using the widget with private knowledge bases, or knowledge bases that have restricted content that you want your customers to be able to access, SSO authentication is required.
+When using the widget with private knowledge bases, or knowledge bases with a mix of public and private content that should all be shown in the widget, SSO authentication is required.

-To implement SSO authentication for your readers in the widget, you may choose between OAuth2 or JSON Web Tokens (JWT).
+To implement SSO authentication for your readers in the widget, choose between OAuth2 or JSON Web Tokens (JWT).

-To retrieve a JWT token, you will first need to generate the Client Secret for your knowledge base:
+First, generate the JWT Client Secret for your knowledge base:

 method and get the token within that method.
-See below for overall workflow examples and a sample call to this method.
+Review the sections below for overall workflow examples and a sample call to this method.
+Refer to the Widget methods and functions dictionary for more information on working with this method.

 Working with JWT authentication

-For information about what JWT is and how you can use it, you can refer to this JWT introduction article.
-For use with the widget, please refer to the following requirements:
+For information about what JWT is and how you can use it, refer to this JWT introduction article.
+For use with our contextual help widget, use the following requirements:

 JWT header